I do hold some of these bonds and some I have had for nearly 41 years. Always that chance of the £1,000,000 jackpot

 - If you think you may need quick access to your money these are also not the best things to have.

-I do hold some of these bonds, and yes I have won on them – not a large amount and yes I may have got more if the money was in a regular savings account earning compound interest etc but the chance of winning £1,000,000 a month, why give that up?
+I do hold some of these bonds, and yes I have won on them but not for a long time and even when I did it was not a large amount.
+Yes, I may have got more if the money was in a regular savings account earning compound interest etc but the chance of winning £1,000,000 a month, why give that up?

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.